snydia-ui/Kardashian-Coordinate-Game/README.md

 - If you are using Pycharm, you must right click the file or code background and go to More Run/Debug , Modify run Configurations, and then Go to More Options, Finally, check the Emulate Terminal in Output Console checkbox.
 - You can run your game now!
 Have fun!(or not please.)
 - ONLY WORKS IN WINDOWS
+- MOST RECENT ONE IS WITH THE HIGHEST NUMBER.